96liuzhixin/DFRobot_VoiceRecorder/README.md

   /**
    * @brief start record
-   * @return 1 is start record ,2 is repeat recording or playback,0 is Audio already exists, delete and record */ uint8_t recordvoiceStart(void);
+   * @return VOICE_SUCCESS is start record ,VOICE_BUSY is repeat recording or playback,VOICE_NONE is Audio already exists, delete and record
+   */
+  uint8_t recordvoiceStart(void);

   /**
    * @brief start play
-   * @return 1 is start play ,2 is repeat recording or playback,0 is no songs in the current number */ uint8_t playVoiceStart(void);
+   * @return VOICE_SUCCESS is start play ,VOICE_BUSY is repeat recording or playback,VOICE_NONE is no songs in the current number
+   */
+  uint8_t playVoiceStart(void);

   /**
    * @brief delete voice
-   * @return 1 is delete success ,2 is repeat recording or playback,0 is no songs in the current number */ uint8_t deleteVoice(void);
+   * @return VOICE_SUCCESS is delete success ,VOICE_BUSY is repeat recording or playback,VOICE_NONE is no songs in the current number
+   */
+  uint8_t deleteVoice(void);

   /**
    * @brief End of the tape
-   * @return 1 is end success ,0 is no begin record
+   * @return VOICE_SUCCESS is end success ,VOICE_NONE is no begin record */
-   */
   uint8_t recordVoiceEnd(void);

   /**
    * @brief End play
-   * @return 1 is end success ,0 is no begin record
+   * @return VOICE_SUCCESS is end success ,VOICE_NONE is no begin record */
-   */
   uint8_t playVoiceEnd(void);

   /**
    * @brief speech synthesis
-   * @param language is  CHINESE_MODE     0x01
+   * @param language is  CHINESE_LANGUAGE     0x01
-   *                     ENGLISH_MODE     0x02
+   *                     ENGLISH_LANGUAGE     0x02
-   * @param number range is (0-65535)
+   * @param number range is (999999999 to -999999999)
-   * @return 1 is speech synthesis success
+   * @return VOICE_SUCCESS        is speech synthesis success
-   *         2 is recording or playing.
+   *         VOICE_BUSY           is recording or playing.
 Please finish recording or playing first
-   *         3 is In speech synthesis
+   *         VOICE_SYNTHESISING   is In speech synthesis
+   *         MODE_ERROR           is mode error
    */
+  uint8_t VoiceSynthesis(uint8_t language,int32_t number);

+  /**
+   * @brief speech synthesis
+   * @param language is  CHINESE_LANGUAGE     0x01
+   *                     ENGLISH_LANGUAGE     0x02
+   * @param string   is  Input string the scope is determined by the pattern
+   * @param mode     is  VOICE_SYNTHESIS_MODE         range (999999999.999999999  to  -999999999.999999999)
+   *                     VOICE_REPLACE_MODE           Nine-bit string
+   * @return VOICE_SUCCESS        is speech synthesis success
+   *         VOICE_BUSY           is recording or playing.
+Please finish recording or playing first
+   *         VOICE_SYNTHESISING   is In speech synthesis
+   *         MODE_ERROR           is mode error
+   */
-  uint8_t VoiceSynthesis(uint8_t language,uint16_t number);
+  uint8_t VoiceSynthesis(uint8_t language,int32_t number);
 ```
 ## Compatibility